How To Start a Wedding Photography Blog: Step By Step Guide

 Cover a Wide Array of Topics

 Use your experience to write on a wide range of topics.
 Naturally, they should all be focused on weddings, but they do not necessarily have to be photography related (though some should be).
-You can write about topics such as wedding dresses, wedding cakes, venues, and even menus and seating arrangements.
+You can write about topics such as wedding dresses, tuxedo rentals, wedding cakes, venues, and even menus and seating arrangements.
 Your prospective client, a bride or groom to be, will think very highly of you if you can provide relevant insights on multiple areas of wedding planning.
 Alternatively you could also create an in-depth pillar page on Planning a Wedding .

 Each subtopic in the post can be covered in depth in a separate cluster post.